WebOrigami/docs/src/content/framework/intro3.md

 ## Applying multiple transformations

-We can use the `teamByName` graph to rewrite our `greeting` formula.
+You can use the `teamByName` graph to rewrite our `greeting` formula.
 Edit the name of the file defining the `greeting` formula so that, instead of directly referencing `team.yaml`, it refers to `teamByName`:

 ```console
 greeting = map(teamByName, =greet(name))